KomMonitor/kommonitor-importer/README.md

 }
 ```
 **Each feature contains the whole time series**
-This encoding stratetgy for time series values implies, that a single feature has the complete time series for an indicator
+This encoding stratetgy for time series values implies, that a single feature has the complete time series for an _Indicator_
 encoded within its properties.
-For each time step there is a separate property that holds the indicator value for this
+For each time step there is a separate property that holds the _Indicator_ value for this
 time step.
-Like in the example below, the property name may contain the timestamp information for an indicator.
+Like in the example below, the property name may contain the timestamp information for an _Indicator_.
 ```json
 {
 	"type": "FeatureCollection",